Adrenaline (Epinephrine) Injectors for General Use

 - In Australia, the Pharmaceutical Benefits Scheme (PBS) listing for adrenaline injectors allows for authority prescriptions of a maximum quantity of two adrenaline injectors (EpiPen® or Anapen®) for children or adults (no repeats).
 They are available at a subsidised cost when prescribed by doctors or nurse practitioners for people considered to be at high risk of anaphylaxis.

-- In New Zealand adrenaline injectors are not currently subsidised by Pharmac.
+- In New Zealand adrenaline injectors are Pharmac listed since 1 February 2023.

 - All adrenaline injectors, whether they are prescribed or for general use, can only be used once and should be replaced by the expiry date, or immediately after they are used.